Dengyu-Wu/snncutoff/.github/readme.md

 We welcome contributions from the community!
 If you have suggestions for improvement or want to contribute to the codebase, please read our [Contributing Guidelines](./contributing.md) for more information on submitting pull requests.

-## License

-This project is licensed under the [MIT License](/LICENSE) - see the license file for details.

 ## Research Paper

 This project originated from our research presented in the paper: [preprint](https://arxiv.org/abs/2301.09522).